BhumipatNgamphueak/Mobile_Robot/README.md

 #### IMU Bias Calibration

-The first **75 IMU samples** (robot must be stationary at startup) are averaged:
+The first **75 IMU samples** (robot must be stationary at startup) are averaged **for accelerometer only**:
 ```python
 accel_bias_x = mean(accel_samples_x[:75])
 accel_bias_y = mean(accel_samples_y[:75])
 ```
 After calibration completes, all accelerometer readings are corrected by subtracting the bias before measurement updates.

-This static calibration compensates for constant accelerometer offsets but does not account for temperature-dependent gyroscope bias drift during the experiment.
+> **Important:** `gyro_bias_z` is **hardcoded to 0.00 rad/s** in the code (`self.gyro_bias_z = 0.00`) and is **not** estimated from the startup samples.
+This is an offline pre-calibration assumption.
+If the physical IMU carries a non-zero gyroscope DC bias, this offset will not be removed, and the gyroscope update will inject a persistent heading drift — partially offset by the wheel encoder ω update competing via the Kalman gain, but not eliminated.
+For the experiments described here the assumption of negligible gyro bias was accepted.
+For longer missions (> 10 min) or different IMU units, online gyro bias estimation (e.g., augmenting the state vector with a 6th bias state) would be necessary.

 ---